Emma Pearson

 I also have a Postgraduate Diploma in Humanistic Psychotherapy and a Diploma in Humanistic Psychotherapeutic Counselling, both from Metanoia Institute.

-I am a Registered Member of both the UKCP and the British Association for Counselling and Psychotherapy (BACP).
-I am also a member of the Metanoia Institute and I adhere to all three organisations’ Codes of Ethics.
+I am a Registered Member of the UKCP and a member of the Metanoia Institute and adhere to both organisations’ Codes of Ethics.

 As well as working in private practice, I have worked for two community-based counselling services in West London.